 According to www.actionforhealthykids.org, 19 million children between the ages of six and 19 are overweight.
 In the last 20 years, the incidence doubled for children and tripled for adolescents.
-About 80 percent of overweight children will be obese as adults.
+About 80 percent of overweight children will be affected by obesity as adults.
 Of those who are overweight, many also have medical complications such as high blood pressure.
-Obese adults and children can develop co-morbid conditions, such as high blood pressure, Type 2 diabetes and heart disease.
+Adults with obesity and children can develop co-morbid conditions, such as high blood pressure, Type 2 diabetes and heart disease.

 Treatment Methods for Childhood Obesity

 Lifestyle changes, such as healthy eating, exercise, and behavior modification are the accepted methods for weight-loss.